open-voice-interoperability/website/site/content/_index.md

 join:
   - image: img/illustrations-coffee.svg
     text: >-
-      The AI-voice market leaders have created proprietary, soloed, and gated AI-voice platforms and ecosystems.
+      A small number of proprietary AI-voice market leaders have created proprietary, soloed, and gated AI-voice platforms and ecosystems.
 These platforms claim broad data rights.
-As AI-voice grows, proprietary platforms will extract ever greater value and data from commerce brands.
   - image: /img/illustrations-coffee-gear.svg
     text: >-
-      A small number of proprietary AI-voice platforms now dominate the Europe-North America voice markets.
-These platforms are not interoperable and claim data in interactions.
-In an era of increasing AI-voice adoption, this threatens consumers and all consumer-facing companies.
+      As AI-voice grows, proprietary platforms will extract ever greater value and data from commerce brands, threatening consumers and all consumer-facing companies.
   - image: /img/illustrations-tutorials.svg
     text: >-
-      Working with and through existing industry associations on relevant regulatory and legislative issues, including those of data privacy and antitrust, The Open Voice Network
+      Commerce brands will see value from The Open Voice Network through research that leads to global standards, advocacy of privacy issues and a level playing field that is essential for consumers and brands.
 about:
   heading: Why the Need for The Open Voice Network (OVN)
   text: >-